numpy/numpy/doc/neps/nep-0054-simd-cpp-highway.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some specific intrinsics that NumPy needs may be missing from Highway.
+Similarly, some intrinsics that NumPy needs to implement routines are already
+implemented in Highway and are missing from NumPy.

-On the other hand, Highway has more instructions that NumPy's universal
+Highway has more instructions that NumPy's universal intrinsics, so it's
-intrinsics, so it's possible that some future needs for NumPy kernels may
-already be met there.
+possible that some future needs for NumPy kernels may already be met there.

+Either way, we will always have to implement intrinsics in either solution.

 Related Work